web3index/web3index-org/README.md

 Step 1: Create an API endpoint inside `api/cron/[your_project_name]/index.ts`.
 This endpoint will get called every 30 minutes by a cron job.
 When called, it should store the project's revenue data using the [Prisma](https://www.prisma.io/docs/concepts/components/prisma-client/crud) ORM according to the database [schema](./prisma/schema.prisma).

-Step 2: Add your project to the [registry](./registry.json) using the project and directory name you created.
+Step 2: Add your project to the Web3 Index [registry](./registry.json) using the project and directory name you created.
 Make sure to set the set its `subgraph` field to `false`.

 ### Method #3: A Publically Accessible API Endpoint